Avoidability beyond paths: Preliminaries

 An \emph{isomorphism} from a graph $G_1=(V_1,E_1)$ to a graph $G_2=(V_2,E_2)$ is a bijection $f:V_1\to V_2$ such that $uv\in E_1$ if and only if $f(u)f(v)\in E_2$.
 An \emph{isomorphism of two-rooted graphs} $(G_1,s_1,t_1)$ and $(G_2,s_2,t_2)$ is an isomorphism $f$ from $G_1$ to $G_2$ such that $f(s_1)=s_2$ and $f(t_1)=t_2$.
 An \emph{automorphism} of a graph $G$ is an isomorphism of $G$ to itself.

 Let $G=(V,E)$ be a graph, and let $S\subseteq V$ be any subset of vertices of $G$.
 We define the \emph{induced subgraph} $G[S]$ to be the graph with vertex set $S$ whose edge set consists of all of the edges in $E$ that have both endpoints in $S$.
-Given two graphs $G$ and $H$, a \emph{copy of $H$ in $G$} is an induced subgraph of $G$ isomorphic to $H$.
+In this paper, all subgraphs are assumed to be induced unless explicitly indicated otherwise.
+Given two graphs $G$ and $H$, a \emph{copy of $H$ in $G$} is a subgraph of $G$ isomorphic to $H$.
 We say that the graph $G$ is \emph{$H$-free} if it does not admit any copy of $H$.
-For a collection of graphs $\mathcal H$ we say that $G$ is \emph{$\mathcal H$-free} if it does not admit any copy of $H$, for any $H\in \mathcal H$.
+For a collection of graphs $\mathcal H$ we say that $G$ is \emph{$\mathcal H$-free} if it does not admit any copy of $H$ for any $H\in \mathcal H$.

 A \emph{bridge} is an edge of a graph whose deletion increases the number of connected components.
 All other edges are \emph{non-bridges}.